 But a pair belongs to if and ; we want to show this implies belongs to , or in other words that .
 But this is tautological, given how is defined in terms of a topology .

 The next theorem establishes the converse of the preceding theorem; the two theorems together establish the Main Theorem.
-First we need a lemma.
+First we need a remark and a lemma.

-Given any relation and , , we have that belongs to the closure wrt the topology if and only if .
+If a relation satisfies the inequalities of (1) and , , we have that belongs to the closure wrt the topology if and only if .

 If in satisfies the inequalities of (1), then .